dvyukov/go-fuzz/README.md

 and binary), and is especially useful for hardening of systems that parse inputs from potentially malicious users (e.g. anything accepted over a network).

 **Note:** go-fuzz has recently added preliminary support for fuzzing [Go Modules](github.com/golang/go/wiki/Modules).
 See the [section below](https://github.com/dvyukov/go-fuzz/blob/master/README.md#modules-support) for more details.
-If you encounter a problem with go-fuzz's module support, a workaround might be to disable modules via `export GO111MODULE=off`.
+If you encounter a problem with modules, please file an issue with details.
+A workaround might be to disable modules via `export GO111MODULE=off`.

 ## Usage